 The Appendix G Pre-clearance program is designed to assist Canadian commercial importers in meeting part of their obligations under the MVSA and streamline the border process by listing foreign manufacturers that have successfully registered with Transport Canada as “pre-cleared” for the classes of vehicles they build as Canadian compliant for sale on the Canadian market.

-In addition to managing your commercial activities related to importing vehicles via Appendix G, you also have to maintain importation records and may be called upon to issue a notice of defect in cooperation with the foreign manufacturer.
+In addition to managing your commercial activities related to importing vehicles via Appendix G, you also must maintain importation records and may be called upon to issue a notice of defect in cooperation with the foreign manufacturer.

-Importers via Appendix G Pre-clearance must be aware that although they may not have manufactured the vehicles they import, they are ultimately responsible for all aspects of compliance with the Motor Vehicle Safety Act ( MVSA ).
+Importers that use Appendix G Pre-clearance must be aware that although they may not have manufactured the vehicles they import, they are ultimately responsible for all aspects of compliance with the Motor Vehicle Safety Act (MVSA).

 The Minister of Transport does not have the discretionary decision making power to waive a company or and person's responsibility to comply with the MVSA.